patelakash317/MindMappingTool-CAS733-Elm/README.md

 1. Add a new idea
 2. Edit the selected idea
 3. Remove specific idea
+4. Select sepecific idea
-4. Move the idea position
+5. Move the selected idea
-5. Edit color of a Idea
+6. Edit color of a idea
-6. Set default color of every new idea
+7. Set default color of every new idea

 **Quick access buttons**: